-It is hard to believe that Hobley’s Heroes has now been in existence for over six years, having been conceived in 2010, and subsequently aired on Facebook in 2013.
-The initial aim and raison d'être of the site, was to document the life and times of the hundreds of largely forgotten archaeologists who worked for the DUA, by gathering together the fragmentary scraps of paper and photos that document their lives, working on excavations across the City of London in the period 1973-1991.
+It is hard to believe that Hobley’s Heroes has now been in existence for over nine years, having been conceived in 2010, and subsequently aired on Facebook in 2013.
+The initial aim and raison d'être of the site, was to document the life and times of the hundreds of largely forgotten archaeologists and volunteers who worked for the DUA, by gathering together the fragmentary scraps of paper and photos that document their lives, working on excavations across the City of London in the period 1973-1991.

 The story of the DUA, though central in the story of the rise of commercial urban archaeology in London, is nonetheless, only a single piece in a much larger story that has its origins in the aftermath of World War Two.
 Working amongst the ruins of the Blitzed City, the pioneering work of Professor Grimes and his assistant Audrey Williams, in conjunction with Ivor Noël Hume, and later Peter Marsden working for the Guildhall Museum, started a profession that continues to this day, with excavations on redevelopment sites across the City.